 OPENING OUR MINDS TO THE WORLD

 Globally minded VES students rise early for the opportunity to connect with peer students who live in Gaza, Palestine.
 With all eyes affixed to the video screen, students on both ends of the world ask questions and listen intently to learn about cultural differences and similarities.
 They discuss the environment, favorite foods, where they travel, what the schools and classes are like, what they do for fun, religious aspects of their daily lives, politics and more.
-Our VES partnership with the Global Nomads Youth Talk Program is just one of many global initiatives at VES that enable students to build cross-cultural understanding, empathy and respect, while becoming genuinely engaged global citizens.
+VES partnerships with FACES & Our Cultures and Global Nomads Youth Program enable students to build cross-cultural understanding, empathy and respect, while becoming genuinely engaged global citizens.

 EXPLORING ISSUES OF SOCIAL JUSTICE, EQUITY & INCLUSIVITY